vre2h/async-tasks/README.md

 ## Solution

-You can find two identical examples of solving task:
+You can find two solutions:

 - [Using Fetch](src/fetch.js)
 - [Using XMLHttpRequest](src/XMLHttp.js)